← Back to Creatures

 Origin: Kela (plateaus)

-The Boretheris Titan is a massive herbivore roaming Kela's plateaus, standing 20 meters at the shoulder and weighing over 100 tonnes, its thunderous charges shaping grasslands while scattering herds in seismic displays of dominance.
-Thick, armored hide scarred from clashes protects it as it grazes tough alpine scrub, sustaining its colossal frame as a keystone grazer maintaining open landscapes for smaller fauna.
-Herded in vast frozen fenced plains spanning kilometers, it is the most popular meat source on Geba, with hides crafted into durable clothing for cold environments.
+Herded in vast frozen fenced plains spanning kilometers, the Boretheris Titan is the most popular meat source on Geba, with hides crafted into durable clothing for cold environments.
 Territorial aggression poses risks to settlements, but large-scale management during the Late Conquest cleared plateaus for expansion while securing imperial food supplies.
+The species remains the foundation of Kela's agricultural economy and one of the most commercially important animals on the planet.

 About Vesselborn